Book your next stay!

 - Check road and weather conditions before you travel.
 Strong winds and heavy rainfall can cause road closures

-- Firewood is now available for purchase at Lake Paluma ($15 per bundle - payment by credit/debit card only - no cash transactions).
+- Firewood is available for purchase at Lake Paluma (payment by credit/debit card only - no cash transactions).
 Campers can obtain firewood when rangers are on site daily.
 Campers may supply their own untreated firewood.
-Collection from surrounding forest is not permitted <
+Collection from surrounding forest is not permitted.

-Camping fees will be refunded or a camping permit of equivalent value issued, provided you give at least seven days notice prior to the date of your booking.
+Camping fees will be refunded, provided you give at least two days’ notice prior to the date of your booking.

 Campers who change their plans and cancel at short notice effectively limit or prevent others from using the allocated camp site.

 Council will not refund camping permit fees for circumstances outside of its control, including:

 - The occurrence of unfavourable weather, or